How to Start a Craft Business & Sell Crafts 1-2-3

 Soap-Making for Fun & Profit

-occasion.
-This craft business has really taken off since you can make money consistently selling soaps all
+for almost any occasion.
+This craft business has really taken off since you can make money consistently

-year round.
-Unique soaps are a popular gift item, and since soaps get used up, you can easily build a
+selling soaps all year round.
+Unique soaps are a popular gift item, and since soaps get used up, you can

 These two guides give you the perfect mix of information on both the business of soap-making and